Cozy bed with patterned floral pillows, a matching bedspread, and floral curtains with a vintage lamp beside the bed.

 The design

 In crafting her design, Libby Lord drew much from Beckeye's life and times – but also from the lived history of the room itself.
-As a former school, Castle Lodge once rang with the joyful cries of children.
-And, even in recent times, local youths would sneak into this attic room to play.

 The result is a suite that speaks of childhood adventure and theatrical fancies.
 You'll see it in the curious cubbyholes and the mock-medieval lighting – more gleam than gloom.
 Threaded through, too, are references to Beckeye's trade and the town that sustained it.
 Raw linen, wool and leather.
 Simple, authentic textures.
 Furniture from local craftspeople and colours from the local landscape.
 It's an honest and affectionate tribute to Ludlow – as it was, as it is and as it will be.